-&lt;sup>3 The exchange of assurance statements will cover assurance over non-ringfenced AEB.
+The exchange of assurance statements will cover assurance over non-ringfenced AEB.
 Additional requirements may be put in place in respect of AEB ringfenced for the purposes of the National Skills Fund.

-4. An independent training provider (ITP) is an organisation which delivers education and training and includes a range of legal entities, most of which are subject to regulation under the Companies Act 2006 and/or the Charities Act 2011.

-5. Special post-16 institutions (SPIs) educate young people with complex special educational needs.
-SPIs do not have a distinctive definition in law.
+- 3. Reflecting the Secretary of State for Education's role as principal charitable regulator, part 2 of this document sets out the assurance framework for further education and sixth-form college corporations.
+Part 3 sets out the assurance framework for external auditors / reporting accountants of those institutions. - 4.
+ESFA contracts with independent training providers (ITPs) and special post-16 institutions (SPIs) to deliver education and training services.
+ITPs include a range of legal entities, most of which are subject to regulation under the Companies Act 2006 and/or the Charities Act 2011.
+Special post-16 institutions (SPIs) educate young people with complex special educational needs.
+SPIs do not have a distinctive definition in law. - 5.
+Contracts for ITPs and SPIs set out in detail the requirements placed on them for service delivery.

-6. ESFA contracts with ITPs and SPIs to deliver education and training services.
-Additionally, some providers of adult education may contract with one or more of the relevant MCAs and/or GLA.
-These contracts set out in detail the requirements on the ITP and SPI for service delivery.
 It is the responsibility of each provider or institution to comply with relevant legislation reflecting their underlying legal status (for example, company, partnership or charity).
 Part 4 of this document sets out certain financial reporting and audit requirements which must be followed by ITPs.
-ESFA's and/or the MCA/GLA's relationship with ITPs and SPIs is contractual not regulatory, and this is reflected in the assurance arrangements.

-7. Table 3 sets out how ESFA obtains assurance indirectly on providers, through the work of OfS, LAs, MCAs and GLA.
+ESFA's and/or the MCA/GLA's relationship with ITPs and SPIs is contractual not regulatory and this is reflected in the assurance arrangements. - 6.
+Table 3 sets out how ESFA obtains assurance indirectly on providers, through the work of OfS, LAs, MCAs and GLA.